letsgamedev/Suffragium/game/games/testgame/README.md

     `version="1.0"`
   * Put your name here.
 Has no effect.
     `creator="ASecondGuy"`
+* Section: `page modules`
+  * Any key here will add a page of the same name to the pause menu.
+    If the name is a translation key it will be translated automatically.
+    ex: `T_HELP="help_page.tscn"`
+    You can add as many as you want ore none at all.

 # Useful functions
 * **`end_game(message: String = "", score = null)`**